azkiflay/kubernetes/README.md

 For example, [Docker Swam](https://docs.docker.com/engine/swarm/) is a container orchestration platform for Docker containers.
 Notably, [Kubernetes](https://kubernetes.io/) is one of the most widely used container orchestration platforms.
 Generally, there two planes in controller orchestration: **control plan** and **data plane**.
 An orchestrator, e.g., K8s, sits at the *control plane*, while containers, referred to as **worker nodes**, form the *data plane*.
 While containerized applications are actually run on the worker nodes, the controller administers them.

-Kubernetes orchestrates the deployment of containerized applications.
+Kubernetes automates the deployment and management of containerized applications.
 It is an [open-source](https://github.com/kubernetes/kubernetes) software that has been widely used in cloud-native applications.
 Although originally developed by Google, Kubernetes is used across cloud service providers.
 Kubernetes is also referred to as **K8s** where the number 8 represents the number of characters between 'K' and 's' in the full name.
-K8s is the de facto platform for cloud-based container workloads.
+K8s, pronounced as "*Kates*", is the de facto platform for cloud-based container workloads.

+# Features of Kubernetes
+- Abstraction of Infrastructure: Users and application do not have to worry about specifics of hardware and network, as those are managed by K8s.
+- Standardized Deployment: K8s enables application deployment across various cloud and on-premises environments using the same configuration file.
+Moreover, most cloud providers have adopted K8s, making it easy for users to deploy their application across hybrid-cloud infrastructure.
+Due to the wide adoption of K8s, users need not worry about compatibility or vendor lock-in.
+Because K8s APIs work across cloud service providers.
+Therefore, users do not necessarily have to deploy and manage their applications using proprietary APIs.
+Instead, they can use K8s APIs, which can transfer easily across major cloud providers such as Google Cloud, IBM Cloud, Microsoft Azure, and Amazon AWS.
+- Declarative Deployment: K8s utilizes declarative model to create and monitor the health status of application components.
+When configuration of the deployed components is changed, K8s automatically achieves the desired state according to the new declaration.
+This includes changes made on purpose or when some component fails.
+In the latter, since K8s continuously takes actions so that the configuration of the desired state matches the actual state.
+If not, K8s takes necessary actions to remedy any failing or missing component.
+Consequently, K8s is a self-healing online system.
+- Application Management: Once and application is deployed on it, K8s takes over its management without any manual involvement from users.
+- Application Scalability: Due to its use of declarative configuration and immutable containers, K8s can easily scale up and down resources for applications deployed on it.
+- Microservice Management: K8s automates the communication between microservices that are deployed across the infrastructure.
+- Enables Devops paradigm: As the infrastructure are abstracted by K8s, development and operations teams collaborate more easily.
+-
+# Kubernetes Derivatives
+Since K8s is an open-source system, commercial Kubernetes products have been derived from it, including [**Red Hat OpenShift**](https://www.redhat.com/en/technologies/cloud-computing/openshift) and [**Rancher**](https://www.rancher.com/).

 <!-- # Note: EKS is not part of AWS free tier.
 EKS costs $0.10 per cluster per hour.
 So, resorting to **minikube** local Kubernetes with one controller node.
 Advanced concepts can be tried later on EKS for a fixed hour and with a clear execution plan, having mastered K8s skills on Minikube first.
 # Amazon Elastic Kubernetes Service (EKS)